dgattey/smackdown/README.md

 # smackdown
-A smackmeter visualizing the Super Bowl
+A smackmeter visualizing the sentiment of twitter users about the Super Bowl